The 11-step technical SEO checklist for website mastery

 Technical SEO isn’t a “set it and forget it” exercise.
 Search engine algorithms and user expectations are always evolving.
 Commit to regularly reviewing metrics and scanning for new issues.

-1. Core Web Vitals: Keep a watchful eye on LCP, FID, and CLS in Google Search Console’s Page Experience report.
+1. Core Web Vitals: Keep a watchful eye on LCP, INP, and CLS in Google Search Console’s Page Experience report.

 2. Index Health